carloscrespog/GCalendar-DrEWE/README.md

 # [GCalendar-DrEWE](https://github.com/carloscrespog/GCalendar-DrEWE)

-A Node.js module that simplifies the use of RESTful Google Calendar API without any interaction with the user, retrieve all events on a given calendar and send them to a GSN server
+A Node.js module that simplifies the use of RESTful Google Calendar API without any interaction with the user, retrieve all events on a given calendar and send them to a GSN server.
+Before send the events, it checks if it has already been added

 ## How to Install